pivorakcourse/atm/README.md

     balance: 5301
 ```

-Then, we run the program passing that configuration file
+We run the app by passing the location of this configuration file as an argument to the program
 ```
   ruby atm.rb config.yml
 ```

-Here is one of programs possible application flows:
+Here’s one of possible application flows:

 ```bash
 Please Enter Your Account Number: